-6. Litomysl Castle
+6. Litomyšl Castle

-One of the largest Renaissance castles in the country, Litomysl Castle was named a Czech Republic UNESCO site in 1999.
+Litomyšl Castle was named a Czech Republic UNESCO site in 1999.

 The star-shaped complex and design are between Neo-Gothic and Baroque styles of architecture.

 The star shape of the entire structure has 5 points to reference the 5 stars in the halo of St. John of Nepomuk, who was martyred in 1393 in the Vltava River by Wenceslaus.
 This pilgrimage church was built to honor St. John of Nepomuk in Moravia in the early 18th-century.

 It is said that Nepomuk was the confessor of Wenceslaus’ wife which led to jealousy and caused his death.

 Named a Czech Republic UNESCO site in 1998, the town is so remote that it doesn’t see the hoards of tourists other popular Czech Republic UNESCO sites see.
 It’s actually quite easy during peak season to schedule a visit around the occasional tour bus.

 It took years for the local population to recover and ended up recruiting people from Austria and Bavaria to move here.